 Which summer cycling jacket for which cycling discipline?

-A day cycling tour
+A one-day bike tour

 - On cold days, we recommend a layered look.
 If it's still cool in the morning or evening, you can wear a warming layer under the jacket.

-What jacket do you need for bikepacking?
+Which jacket do you need for bikepacking?

 - A rain jacket is part of the standard equipment.